Meticulous-Frontier/LR2/README.md

 3. Launch Lab Rats 2 and load up a save or start fresh.
 4. The MOD settings can be configured or en-/disabled from your bedroom.
 5. Done.

+## Android
+The android version of the game including the mod is available on MEGA at https://mega.nz/#F!SvZEDIrR!NBqa7nibwW4toHCxlztLcg

+## Updated Vanilla Game
 Unfortunately the base game is not bug free.
 Check https://github.com/Tristimdorion/Lab-Rats-2/tree/bugfix for a repository that has updated versions of the game files, with fixes for all bugs people reported on the Patreon page.

+## Issues
 Report Issues here: https://gitgud.io/lab-rats-2-mods/lr2mods/issues

 Wiki for more information and solutions to common issues: https://gitgud.io/lab-rats-2-mods/lr2mods/wikis/home

-Mega for an android version of the game with these mods included: https://mega.nz/#F!SvZEDIrR!NBqa7nibwW4toHCxlztLcg